-Ni Mei joined the Chicago Symphony Orchestra as fourth chair second violin in 2009.
-She came to the CSO from the Detroit Symphony, where she previously was a member of the first violin section.
-A native of China, Mei began playing violin at the age of 6.
-Her first teacher was her father, concertmaster and later music director of the Wuhan Symphony Orchestra.
-At 10 years old, she entered the Shanghai Conservatory of Music, where she studied for 11 years under Duoqin Xu, Shisheng Zheng and Zhinuo Ding.
+Ni Mei joined the Chicago Symphony Orchestra in 2009.
+She came to the CSO from the Detroit Symphony Orchestra, where she was a member of the first violin section.
+A native of China, Mei began playing violin at the age of six.
+Her first teacher was her father, concertmaster and later music director of the Wuhan Philharmonic Orchestra.
+At 10, she entered the Shanghai Conservatory of Music, where she studied for 11 years under Duoqin Xu, Shisheng Zhang, and Zhinuo Ding.

-Ni Mei came to the United States to continue her violin studies at Pittsburg State University and at Rice University, where she studied with Kathleen Winkler.
-During her years of study, she won Pittsburg State’s Concerto-Aria Competition, the Waddill Chamber Music Competition and first prize in the Young Texas Artists Competition.
-She also was concertmaster of the Southeast Kansas Orchestra, associate concertmaster of the Ohio Light Opera and a member of the Houston Symphony Orchestra.
+Ni Mei came to the United States to continue her violin studies at Pittsburg State University in Kansas and at Rice University in Houston, where she was a student of Kathleen Winkler.
+During that period, she won Pittsburg State’s Concerto and Aria Competition, the Waddill Chamber Music Competition and first prize in the Young Texas Artists Music Competition.
+Mei also was concertmaster of the Southeast Kansas Symphony, associate concertmaster of Ohio Light Opera and a member of the Houston Symphony.